 - 43. The NEC, subject to appeal within three months by the Branch concerned, is authorised to close any branch which: - a.
 Fails to comply with the Scheme, Rules of the RAA or these GAIs or passes Branch motions contrary to them. - b.
 Fails to comply with instructions from the National Executive Committee. - c.
 Adopts any policy opposed to the main objects of the Association as laid down in the Rules of the RAA. - d.
-Fails to pay registration fees or to submit its annual accounts regularly to Artillery House.
+Fails to submit its annual accounts regularly to Artillery House.